 Cheap Flights to Vegas

-I flew with Southwest, but my husband flew Delta.
+I flew with Frontier but my husband flew Delta.
 When we first planned the trip, he had to be there for a conference and booked his flight back in October.
 His ticket was almost $600!
 Being that I am the deal finder that I am with traveling, I opted to shop around for airfare.
 I knew I could get it much cheaper.
 Y’all, flying into Vegas does not have to be expensive!
-Southwest is my first airline choice when it comes to great prices, not to mention their no change fees, bags fly free, their refund policy and their “Lowest Price Promise“.
-In fact, when I first booked my ticket, the price was $230 roundtrip from Atlanta.
-The price had dropped two times since I booked and I was able to score an additional $50 credit voucher towards a future flight.
-In fact, I used that credit towards my Disney trip!
-My advice is to always check Southwest first for price comparison.
+Frontier Airlines is my first airline choice when it comes to great prices.
+I especially love their “Kids Fly Free” and their “Discount Den Club Rates.”
+My advice is to always check Frontier Airlines first for price comparison.
 I can’t promise you they will always be cheaper, but so far I have good luck with them!

 Our Stay At the MGM Grand